ruslan-akhm/shoppies/README.md

 **/themes** - Material UI custom theme;

 **State management**:
-State managed with React Hooks, in particulat with Context and useReducer.
+State managed with React Hooks, in particular with Context and useReducer.
 Context separated into 2 separate contexts: 1)API calls and corresponding loading states/errors handling.
 This context is fully managed by useReducer and dispatch function; 2)UX and other user actions context.
 Some components are managed locally via useState and useEffect and do not require their state(s) in any other components.
 Nominated movies are as well stored in localStorage so if the page is closed - all the movies nominated previously are kept and will be shown during next page visit.

 **Design**: